blacknon/lssh/provider/README.md

 A single provider implementation may support one capability or multiple capabilities.
 For example, one executable may expose only `inventory`, while another may expose both `inventory` and `connector`.

+Current maturity in `v0.10.0` is intentionally mixed:

+- provider-backed inventory and secret resolution are usable as `beta`
+- connector-backed access beyond native SSH is still `experimental`

 ## Design Goals

 The provider protocol should be: